Newsletter Archive

 I have never seem the method applied to weight lifting although I have seen complexes and circuits used with weights to improve work capacity and cut fat.

-Everyone responds to HIIT :D
+Everyone responds to HIIT Laughing out loud

 Not a good idea to use HIIT for weight lifting.
 Remember you are training to be a better cricketer and that all fitness and strength work is only a general preparation.
 The best way to cut fat is to fix your diet.
 I think Berardi is your man.